Spin(7) metrics from K\"ahler Geometry: -reduction of torsion free -structures

 where $(\om_I,\om_J,\om_K)$ defines the hyperK\"ahler triple and $(\hat{\om},\hat{\Om})$ denotes the symplectic and holomorphic $(4,0)$-form of the CY $4$-fold.
-In the hyperK\"ahler case, our construction includes the hypertoric case, which was classified by Bielawski \cite{Bielawskihypertoric}.
 Note that even if $N^8$ is a hyperK\"ahler manifold it is not generally the case that the quotient $SU(3)$-structure is torsion free.
-For instance, in \cite{UdhavFowdar} we considered the $\mathbb{T}^2$-quotient, generated by right and left multiplication by an imaginary quaternion, of (an open set in) $\mathbb{R}^8\cong \Q^2$ with the flat $Spin(7)$-structure and found that the quotient $SU(3)$-structure has all of $\pi_1$, $\pi_2$ and $\sigma_2$ non-zero. \end{Rem}
+For instance, in \cite{UdhavFowdar} we considered the $\mathbb{T}^2$-quotient, generated by right and left multiplication by an imaginary quaternion, of (an open set in) $\mathbb{R}^8\cong \Q^2$ with the flat $Spin(7)$-structure and found that the quotient $SU(3)$-structure has all of the torsion forms $\pi_1$, $\pi_2$ and $\sigma_2$ non-zero. \end{Rem}